testillano/h2agent/docs/api/README.md

-- ConditionVar: conditional transfer from source to target based on the boolean interpretation of the string-value stored in the variable (both local and global variables are searched, giving <u>priority to local ones</u>), which is:
+- ConditionVar: conditional transfer from source to target based on the boolean interpretation of the string-value stored in the variable (both local and vaults are searched, giving <u>priority to local ones</u>), which is:

   - **False** condition for cases:
     - <u>Undefined</u> variable.